EM Microelectronic: Products

 EM Microelectronic's products include RFID circuits, smart cards ICs, ultra-low power microcontrollers, energy harvesting, power management, LCD drivers and displays, optical sensors and sensor interface ICs.

 EM manufactures not only standard circuits and ASICs, but also systems and modules for applications such as access control, radio frequency identification, mobile phones, mass-market consumer appliances, alarm and security systems, utility and heating meters, sensor signal processing, controlling, car immobilization, electronic automotive subsystems and many more.

 Their microcontrollers use CoolRISC instruction set, instructions are 22 bits wide and operate on 8-bit data.

 BLE and 2.4 GHz wireless

 EM Microelectronic designs and develops Bluetooth Low Energy products such as the EM9304, aimed at smallest footprint and lowest power consumption applications.
+When the 32 bit EM9304 launched in 2016 it was the smallest Bluetooth 4.2 SoC available.

 EM is an associate member of the Bluetooth SIG and is contributing through several working group to improve global specification and expertise in ultra-low power design for Bluetooth low energy wireless technology.

-EM Micro has also a proprietary link family of products with 1Mbits, 2Mbit/s and Long range solutions.
+EM Micro has also a proprietary link family of products with 1Mbits, 2 Mbit/s and Long range solutions.